MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/print-documents.md

 [!include [banner](../includes/banner.md)]

 You can print documents by using either a local printer or a network-connected device.
-This article provides an overview of how documents are printed in Finance and Operations.
+This article provides an overview of how documents are printed.

 ## Printing overview